lwriedt/lwriedt.github.io/README.md

-# Artikler skrevet for Transparency Danmark
+# Articles written for Transparency International, Denmark

-Disse artikler handler om *digitalisering* og anvendelse af IT i administrative processer.
+The topic for these articles are *digitalization* and use of Information Technology in administrative processes.

-## Lars Wriedt, Transparency Danmark, bestyrelsesmedlem 2022-2024
+## Lars Wriedt, Transparency Danmark, board member 2022-2024

+Transparency International Danmark  C/O CBS  Dalgas Have 15, V.2.35 2000 Frederiksberg, Danmark.
+CVR-nr: 3199587